Imangazin/BS-report/README.md

 # BS-report
-downloads a specified report from BS as zip and sends it via email
+Downloads a specified report from BS as zip and sends it via email